-V.P can be cellared for many years but it’s also terrific to drink young.
-Welcome back VP!
+The V.P can be cellared for many years but it’s also terrific to drink young.

 Optimum drinking time: As for all of the V.P.s this has a broad drinking window.
 Best 2008 to 2020+

 The wine is very deep red in colour.
-Lovely aromas of ripe blackberry fruit wafted from the glass and it appeared young and intense at this early stage of its life.
+Lovely aromas of ripe blackberry fruit and it appears young and intense at this early stage of its life.
 Overall, a very good young V.P. produced from 100% Grenache.

 Optimum drinking time: 2010 to 2025

 100% Grenache.
 It has a complex and attractive nose showing a lot of rich, dark fruits.
 The palate is focused and pure, showing sweet fruits balanced by a near perfect marriage of acid, tannin and brandy spirit.
 Very good length of flavour.
 Simply, a good V.P. with plenty of potential for bottle ageing.

 **NOT MADE due to insufficient grapes available in this very small vintage.